-During the past three years, there were no work-related fatalities within the Group.
-During the Reporting Period, there were no material non-compliance with the laws and regulations in relation to health and safety within the Group, and the number of days lost due to work-related injuries was 223 days (2021: 386 days), with the ratio of lost days2 of 0.10% (2021: 0.17%).
+During the past three Reporting Periods, there were no work-related fatalities within the Group.
+During the Reporting Period, there were no material non-compliance with the laws and regulations in relation to health and safety within the Group, and the number of days lost due to work-related injuries was 263 days (2022: 223 days), with the ratio of lost days2 of 0.12% (2022: 0.10%).